sitedata/checklyhq.com/site/content/docs/api-checks/setup-teardown-scripts.md

 // set the Authorization header request.headers['Authorization'] = `Bearer ${access_token}`
 ```
-### Example: create a JWT token using the jsonwebtoken library
+### create a JWT token using the jsonwebtoken library

 ```javascript
 // we use the jsonwebtoken library as it makes creating JTW's really easy